 We do.
 We’ve done the math.
 The numbers might surprise you.

 Our “angry idler” has made a lot of mistakes that are costing him a lot of money, polluting the air, and contributing to climate change.
-Think you are better?
+Think you are better at saving money on gas?
 Take a look at our list of (common) bad driving habits and see how many apply to you.
 Chances are you’ve got some work to do behind the wheel.
 (We did when we started Driving2Save).
-But the good news is that these bad habits are easy to break by following our Driving Smarter Tips and the financial rewards for doing so are real.
+But the good news is that these bad habits are easy to break by following our tips for improving your MPG and the financial rewards for doing so are real.

 Underinflated tires increase friction, robbing you of fuel economy and increasing wear and tear.
 A moderately underinflated tire can decrease your fuel economy by 2%.
 Over the course of a year, this will cost a typical driver about $46.
 How do you avoid this?
 Check your tire pressure twice/month.

 With so many different types of tires in the market, how do you choose?
 Most tires generally fall within these categories – summer performance, all-season, and winter.
 Within each category, there are many subcategories, such as performance all-season.
 In recent years, manufacturers have introduced low-rolling resistance tires (LRRTs) that feature an ECO compound that helps reduce rolling resistance and thus reduces fuel consumption.
 In some cases, LRRTs can save you 1-2 MPG.
 If you commute 10,000 miles/year, not having LRRTs on your car could be costing you $70-$140/year.

 Extra weight forces your engine to work harder, which reduces your fuel efficiency.
 Every 100 lbs of unnecessary weight in your car reduces your fuel efficiency by 1%.
 Lugging stuff around?
 It’s probably costing you $12.50/year.